Do Go On - 425 - The WWI Christmas Truce

 but these were made at a ratio of one for every 28.

-So about 28 people they expected 27 to be smokers.
+So about 28 people, they expected 27 to be smokers.

-Inside their box they got the Christmas card and the photograph of Princess Mary.
+Inside their box, they got the Christmas card and the photograph of Princess Mary.

-Don't worry, they didn't miss out.
+Don't worry they didn't miss out.

-But instead of smoking-related materials, it contained a packet of acid tablets, which
+But instead of smoking-related materials that contained a packet,

-I was like, oh, okay.
+of acid tablets, which I was like, oh, okay.

-Acid taps.
+Acid tabs.

 Okay.